 A number is written on each edge of a cube.
 The sum of the 4 numbers on the adjacent edges is written on each face.
 Place the numbers \(1\) and \(-1\) on the edges so that the numbers written on the faces are all different.

-An adventurer is travelling to the planet of liars and truth tellers with an official guide and is introduced to a local.
-“Are you a truth teller?” asked the adventurer.
-The alien answers “Yrrg,” which means either “yes” or “no”.
-The adventurer asks the guide for a translation.
-The guide says “"yrrg" means "yes".
-I will add that the local is actully a liar.”
-Is the local alien liar or truth teller?
+An adventurer travels to the planet of Liars and Truth-Tellers with an official guide and meets a local.
+“Are you a truth-teller?” the adventurer asks.
+The alien replies, “Yrrg”, which means either “yes” or “no.” The adventurer turns to the guide for help.
+The guide says, “‘Yrrg’ means ‘yes’.
+Also, the local is actually a liar.”
+Is the local alien a liar or a truth-teller?

 Prove that in a game of noughts and crosses on a \(3\times 3\) grid, if the first player uses the right strategy then the second player cannot win.